ACoAs MANIPULATING Self & Others (Part 3c)

 • Not being able to decide what to do first, when we have several options, or what to do at all (like with free time)

-Starting things (refinishing a pc. of furniture, art work, a book, even relationships…) but never / rarely finishing anything – IF for ourselves
+Starting things (refinishing a pc. of furniture, art work, a book, even relationships…) but never / rarely finishing anything – IF it’s for ourself

 NEXT: Procrastination Part 4